coderefinery/git-collaborative/_episodes/04-contributing.md

 ## How to make sure that you don't merge malicious code

+(this is typically not a problem for most of us but can be a problem for some)

 - Since commit hashes depend on all their parents you cannot modify the past without all future hashes changing
 - Projects like